 How to Claim: No action is needed.
 This preference is automatically applied to a My School DC lottery application based on home address.
-A family's in-boundary home address is verified at the school level at the time of enrollment as part of the DC residency verification process.
-Families unable to verify DC residence within the school's boundary zone at the time of enrollment will forfeit the preference and will have their offer removed.
-They will be placed back on the school's waitlist without the in-boundary preference.
+A family's in-boundary home address is verified at the school level

 2. Sibling Preferences

 Enrolling siblings together at a school is beneficial to students, families and schools.
 As such, DCPS provides a sibling preference through the My School DC lottery.
 Only students with a sibling who currently attends a DCPS school and will attend the school for the upcoming school year, or has also received a match to the same school for the upcoming school year, will receive sibling preference.
 There are two types of sibling preference as described below.